 Eligibility: Disability Discount -- state-issued disabled hang tag; disabled vehicle license plate; federal Golden Access Passport or America the Beautiful - Access Pass; formal letter from the Social Security Administration or Veteran's Administration.
 Senior Citizen Discount -- proof of age (65 years or older) such as a valid driver's license or state identification card.

 Homeless Veterans Benefits: Every VA Medical Center in Missouri has a Homeless Veterans Coordinator.
 The Homeless Coordinator provides information about the services for homeless Veterans through the Veterans Health Administration.
 Services include outreach, case management, referrals to benefits counselors, linkage to health care, and housing assistance.
 Each facility is unique and services vary among each medical center.
 Homeless Veterans in need of assistance after hours when the Homeless Coordinator is unavailable, should contact the VA medical center's emergency room.
 All VA medical centers can provide referrals to emergency shelter services.

 Missouri Veterans Homes: Seven skilled nursing homes are located throughout Missouri, providing three levels of skilled nursing care at minimal cost to the Veteran.
 Under the management of Missouri Veterans Commission, these homes are located in Cameron, Warrensburg, Mexico, St. Louis, St. James, Cape Girardeau, and Mt.
 Vernon.

-Eligibility: Veteran must have lived in Missouri for 180 days, meet the criteria for Veteran status established by the United States Department of Veterans Affairs, and require skilled nursing services.
+Eligibility: To be eligible for admission to a Missouri Veterans Home, a Veteran during his or her lifetime must have lived in Missouri for 180 days, meet the criteria for Veteran status established by the United States Department of Veterans Affairs, and require institutional health care services.

 Eligibility: The eligibility criteria is the same as that for a national cemetery: